Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Background

 \subsection{Hardware Architecture of the Jetson AGX Devices}

-The NVIDIA AGX Orin is able to provide almost 8 times the TOPS for AI and deep learning applications, compared to Xavier.
-For instance, using PeopleNet, the Orin device is able to produce 536 inferences per second, whereas Xavier is only able to output 196 inferences in the same period \cite{orin-techincal-brief}.
-The NVIDIA Jetson AGX devices consist of the following modules:
+The NVIDIA Jetson AGX devices (Fig. \ref{fig:Orin_Architecture}) follow the general architecture of heterogeneous edge GPUs , consisting of the CPU, GPU, \ac{DLA} (AI accelerator), and additional processors (like \ac{PVA} and \ac{VIC}).
+Compared to Xavier, the NVIDIA AGX Orin can provide almost 8 times the TOPS for AI and deep learning applications.
+For instance, using PeopleNet, the Orin device can produce 536 inferences per second, whereas Xavier can only output 196 inferences in the same period \cite{orin-techincal-brief}.